icopy-site/awesome-cn/docs/awesome/awesome-javascript.md

 * [Socket.io](https://github.com/socketio/socket.io) The most widely used WebSocket library for real-time applications.
 Supports auto-reconnection, rooms, and fallbacks (e.g., polling).
 * [ws](https://github.com/websockets/ws) Simple to use, blazing fast and thoroughly tested WebSocket client and server for Node.js.

+## Generative AI

+* [KaibanJS](https://github.com/kaiban-ai/KaibanJS) - KaibanJS is an open-source framework browser-compatibility of orchestration of multi-agent ai systems using a Kanban-inspired architecture.

 ## Misc